Skip to main content

 Every tool call passes through Vectimus before execution.
 Run locally for zero-setup individual use, or point your clients at a shared server for team-wide policy enforcement.

-AI Agent (tool call) Vectimus Normaliser Cedar Policy Engine allow / deny Audit Log (JSONL)
+Developer (Claude Code) AI Application (LangGraph) Vectimus Cedar Policy Engine Decision allow / deny Audit Log (JSONL) Signed Receipt (Ed25519)

 Server mode vectimus init --server-url https://...

-Developer 1 Agent + Client (hooks forward) Developer 2 Agent + Client (hooks forward) HTTPS Vectimus Server Shared Cedar policies Session tracking API key auth (OAuth/OIDC planned) Centralised audit log Decision
+Developer 1 Agent + Client (hooks forward) Developer 2 Agent + Client (hooks forward) AI Application (Google ADK) HTTPS Vectimus Server Shared Cedar policies Session tracking API key auth (OAuth/OIDC planned) Audit log + signed receipts Decision allow / deny / escalate

 • Stateful session tracking detects spawn floods and rate spikes

-• Shared policies and audit log across the whole team
+• Signed receipts and shared audit log across the whole team

 Start governing your AI agents today